Colinax/Fraggy-Backend-Theme/README.md

 ### 1.0-beta2 - work in progress

+ * Fixed a lot of design bugs
  * Added thumbnails for images in media page
  * Fixed calendar on sections page
- * Added striped table to list of pages
  * Moved select backend theme out of advanced settings
- * Fixed some buttons and labels
  * Added space between "im" and "Backend" of german welcome message
- * Optimized responsive design

 ### 1.0-beta1 - 2016-06-03